COVID-19 Testing: Undergraduate Student Fall Semester Pre-arrival Testing

 - Students must log in to a Zoom meeting to complete the saliva collection once they receive their test kit.
 Failure to do the supervised collection will result in their test being invalidated.
 Students must partake in the supervised collection via Zoom to confirm that they, and not someone else, are completing the test.

-- Zoom meetings are available between 7 a.m. and 5 p.m.
-CT.
+- Zoom meetings are available between 7 a.m. and 7 p.m.
+CT Sunday through Thursday, and between 7 a.m. and 5 p.m.
+CT Friday and Saturday.
 No appointments are required.
-The preference is for students to complete their test via Zoom August 11-12 or immediately after receiving the kit if received after those dates.
+The preference is for students to complete their test via Zoom August 11-12.
 If there are unique circumstances where a student cannot complete the test August 11-12, please take it as close to those dates as possible.

-- Drop off the package at a UPS Store or brown UPS box by 4 p.m.
-CT on Wednesday, August 12 or immediately after taking their test if the test was not taken August 11-12.
+- Completed test packages should be dropped off at a UPS Store or brown UPS box by 4 p.m.
+CT on Wednesday, Aug.
+12 or immediately after taking their test if the test was not taken Aug.
+11-12.
+Please check the local pick-up times to ensure timely delivery once the test is taken.
 Students can locate a drop-off point here.
 Do not drop off the package at any pharmacy location such as CVS or UPS Access Points as these are not valid drop points for the purpose of test submission.

 - Adhering to this timeline will enable Vault to return results to students before students arrive at Vanderbilt.